OJUKWU: A TITAN WHO WON'T DIE

 More recently, a doctor at the Nigeria Prison Service reportedly wrote a statement to the effect that the same Moses Amajor was suffering from hepatitis.
 The prison doctor then recommended that the suspect be released to seek treatment on his own.

 The report is troubling, and not only because prosecutors question its veracity.
 A man accused of a crime as grave as kidnapping should never be released to fend for himself.
-If Moses Amajor is infected with hepatitis, the prison authorities ought to put him in solitary confinement to ensure he does not jeopardize others.
-At any rate, the director general of prisons should order a second set of tests to ensure that the diagnosis of hepatitis is sound - not another attempt by Amajor to dribble his way to freedom.
+Even if Moses Amajor is infected with hepatitis, he is not a threat to other prisoners or prison staff unless there’s somehow exchange of blood with them.
+Surely, the prison authorities can ensure that he does not jeopardize others through blood contact.
+If necessary, he should be held in a secluded space.
+At any rate, the director general of prisons should order a second set of tests to ensure that the diagnosis of hepatitis is sound – not another attempt by Amajor to dribble his way to freedom.